 Here Ambrose speaks not of physical light, but rather notes how St. Lucy and other holy virgins light up their grace of body with the radiance and splendor of their souls.
-Read on the feast of Saint Lucy on December 13, in the season of Advent.
 Lucy was martyred at Syracuse in Sicily, probably during the persecution of Diocletian around 305 AD.
 Her relics were brought to Constantinople and finally to Venice where they lie today in the Church of Santa Lucia.
 From antiquity devotion to her spread throughout the Church, and her name was therefore introduced into the Roman Canon (Eucharistic Prayer #1).
 Her name means “light” and reminds us that all Christians are called to reflect the light of Christ to the world.
 It was natural that she therefore would become the patron saint of the eyes, the “light of the body.”
 Since her feast occurs during the days of preparation before Christmas, it has traditionally been the day in many countries, especially Sweden and Norway, where Christmas lights are illuminated for the first time in the season.
-Before the Gregorian reform of the calendar, her feastday on December 13 fell on the shortest day of the year.
+Before the Gregorian reform of the calendar, her feast day on December 13 fell on the shortest day of the year.
 Therefore “Lucy candles” lighted in the homes and “Lucy fires” burned in the outdoors were a celebration that the tide of darkness and winter was turning with the return of the sun. (bio by Dr. Italy)

 Y ou are one of God’s people, of God’s family, a virgin among virgins; you light up your grace of body with your splendor of soul.
 More than others you can be compared to the Church.
 When you are in your room, then, at night, think always on Christ, and wait for his coming at every moment.